 What was the significance of the temple veil being torn in two when Jesus died?Question: "What was the significance of the temple veil being torn in two when Jesus died?"

 Solomon's temple was 30 cubits high (1 Kings 6:2), but Herod had increased the height to 40 cubits, according to the writings of Josephus, a first century Jewish historian.
 There is uncertainty as to the exact measurement of a cubit, but it is safe to assume that this veil was somewhere near 60 feet high.
 An early Jewish tradition says that the veil was about four inches thick, but the Bible does not confirm that measurement.
 The book of Exodus teaches that this thick veil was fashioned from blue, purple and scarlet material and fine twisted linen.

 So, what do we make of this?
 What significance does this torn veil have for us today?
 Above all, the tearing of the veil at the moment of Jesus' death dramatically symbolized that His sacrifice, the shedding of His own blood, was a sufficient atonement for sins.
 It signified that now the way into the Holy of Holies was open for all people, for all time, both Jew and Gentile.

 In a sense, the veil was symbolic of Christ Himself as the only way to the Father (John 14:6).
 This is indicated by the fact that the high priest had to enter the Holy of Holies through the veil.
 Now Christ is our superior High Priest, and as believers in His finished work, we partake of His better priesthood.
 We can now enter the Holy of Holies through Him.
-Hebrews 10:19-20 says that the faithful enter into the sanctuary by the “blood of Jesus, by the new and living way which he opened for us through the veil, that is, through his flesh.”
+Hebrews 10:19-20 says, “we have confidence to enter the Most Holy Place by the blood of Jesus by a new and living way opened for us through the curtain, that is, his body.”
 Here we see the image of Jesus’ flesh being torn for us just as He was tearing the veil for us.